Mark Love

 Do you have any “must haves” with you while you’re writing?
 Music.
 There’s gotta be music.
 It’s essential to life.
 I cannot work in silence, it’s too distracting.
 I’m all over the board with music, (no rap, country or opera).
 Sometimes the music helps set the pace.
 If it’s an action scene, there is a good bet rock and roll is playing.
 For romance, I’ll dial up something smooth, like Sinatra, or Marvin Gaye.

 Do you have a common theme or item that appears in each of your books?
 All of my stories take place in Michigan.
-The three Jamie Richmond novels are set in the Detroit area.
-“Stealing Haven” the short story that is part of “Once Upon a Summer” happens in South Haven, a resort area on the shore of Lake Michigan.
+The Jamie Richmond novels are set in the Detroit area.
+“Stealing Haven” happens in South Haven, a resort area on the shore of Lake Michigan.
 I prefer to use locations that are real and familiar to me.
 Oftentimes a reader will recognize a landmark and can related to it in the story.

 BLURB: